Adriot/global-kinetic/README.md

 For the API Automation setcion:
 - Go to: src\test\java\api_automation
 # REST Assured
+NOTE: THIS IS A BDD Apprach

 Go to the package:
 - api_automation.dog_api
 - Run the script DogAPITest
+- Features are under: features
+- Steps are under: steps

+Reporting:
+- The script does generates and html report on: target/cucumber-reports/api/i_lab/dog_api/report.html and allure reporting is also configured
+- To get the Allure report run the gradle tasks for allure on: other {allureReport, allureServe}
+- After running the the respective allure tasks look on build to get the generated files.

+# JMETER
+NOTE: THIS IS A BDD Apprach

+# RUN JMX FILE (EXISTING ONE)
+This takes an existing JMX file and run it using the JMeter Engine And Genarte the artifacts for reporting Go to the package:
+- api_automation.run_jmx_file
+- Run the script DogAPIRunJMXFiles
+- Features are under: features
+- Steps are under: steps

+Config File:
+- The config file is on: src\test\resources\config.properties

+Data Sheets:
+- The datasheet is on: src\test\resources\data\Dog API JMX Files.xlsx

+Reporting:
+- The script does generates and html report on the reporting path on a folder named as the test plan name on the datasheet.

+# CREATE AND RUN JMX FILE (EXISTING ONE)
+This creates a JMX file from java code and run it using the JMeter Engine And Genarte the artifacts for reporting Go to the package:
+- api_automation.create_jmx_file
+- Run the script DogAPIDataDrivenCreateJMXFile
+- Features are under: features
+- Steps are under: steps

+Config File:
+- The config file is on: src\test\resources\config.properties

+Data Sheets:
+- The datasheet is on: src\test\resources\data\create_jmx_files\DogAPIDataDrivenCreateJMXFile.xlsx

+Reporting:
+- The script does generates and html report on the reporting path on a folder named as the test plan name on the datasheet.